diogo012/IS_TP2/README.md

 ### How to I setup my development environment? ###

 * Install [Docker Desktop](https://www.docker.com/products/docker-desktop/)
+* Create an _.env_ file in the root folder of this codebase
 * Create the necessary Docker Images and Containers by running the following command in the project's root folder:
 ```
 docker-compose up --build -d